-Demand for palladium continues to grow, driven primarily by the automotive sector which consumes nearly 80% of world palladium supply for the manufacture of catalytic converters in cars which help reduce toxic emissions into the environment.
+Demand for palladium continues to grow, driven primarily by the automotive sector that consumes nearly 80% of world palladium supply for the manufacture of catalytic converters in cars that help reduce toxic emissions into the environment.

 The demand for palladium in the automotive industry has more than doubled in the last ten years due to an increase in global automotive production and the tightening of emissions standards worldwide, resulting in steady growth in the use of catalytic converters.

 The primary driver of growth in the automotive sector is from the emerging economies, especially China and India, where there is emerging affluence, very low penetration of vehicles per capita, and the affordability factor is high due to low interest rates and leasing programs.
 In addition, the recent recovery of the US auto sector has also strengthened demand for palladium.